OutSystems/docs-product/src/extensibility-and-integration/external-database/integrate-external-db-ib.md

     ![integrating with an external database using Integration Builder process overview](<images/integrate-external-db-process-diag.png>)

 Previous integrations created in Integration Studio must be maintained and evolved in Integration Studio.
 Integration Builder cannot maintain those integrations.
 For new integrations, use Integration Builder.

-To establish communication between external databases and Integration Builder, it is not required to have Integration Builder directly connected to your external database.
-However, Service Center must be connected to your external database.

 ## How to integrate with an external database